 In relation to the disclosure of personal health information for purposes other than research, the agents responsible for ensuring that a DSA is executed must be satisfied that the disclosure was approved in accordance with the Policy and Procedures for Data Disclosure - Ontario Tumour Bank.
-In relation to the collection of personal health information for purposes other than research, the agents responsible for ensuring that a DSA is executed must be satisfied that the collection was approved in accordance with the Policy and Procedures for Data Disclosure - Ontario Tumour Bank.
 In relation to the collection of personal health information for purposes other than research, the agents responsible for ensuring that a DSA is executed must be satisfied that the collection was approved in accordance with the Policy and Procedures for the Collection of Personal Health Information - Ontario Tumour Bank.